 Does the City inspect rental houses or apartments?

 Yes.
-This a brand new program in Rowlett, but not a new one around the Metroplex, state, or country.
 The City of Rowlett has adopted an ordinance establishing minimum standards of housing for rental properties.
-This will be for all apartments, duplexes, and single family homes (including individually owned and rented condos and townhomes).
+This will be for all apartments, duplexes, and single-family homes (including individually owned and rented condos and townhomes), and short-term rental properties.

 What is the purpose of the rental housing program?